sbgn/sbgn/docs/learning_sbgn.md

 image | Transcription
 image | Translation

-## Start drawing your first SBGN diagram online
+## Start drawing online

-<p>You can try to draw an SBGN diagram immediately without installing any software.</p>
+<p>You can try to draw your first SBGN diagram online without installing any software.</p>

 Link to Newt tutorial